MrNothing/AI-Genie/README.md

 ![image](https://user-images.githubusercontent.com/5095297/230383803-fea146c0-5cab-4d57-b2f8-532c7aff0a71.png)

-I'm missing some libs but surely it runs flawlessly :D
+I'm missing some libs but surely it would run :D